Environmental Conservation Police Q & A

 A Quick Reference to Some of the More Commonly Asked Questions Concerning New York State Fishing Regulations

 A: Annual fishing licenses no longer expire on the same day as hunting licenses do.
-Annual fishing licenses and Recreational Marine Fishing Registrations expire 365 days from the date of purchase or, when purchased up to 60 days in advance, they expire 365 days from the date you request.
+They now expire 365 days from the date of purchase or, when purchased up to 60 days in advance, they expire 365 days from the date you request.
 The expiration date can be found on the license.
+Purchasers that provide a valid e-mail address receive a reminder to renew their license.
 Licenses can be purchased at a license sales vendor, online or by phone (License Information).
 Phone purchasers are provided a sales number that allows them to fish while they await receipt of the license in the mail.

 Q: How do I measure a fish to make sure it’s a “keeper” that meets the minimum size limit?